Deep-MI/FastSurfer/Singularity/README.md

 cd ..

-singularity run --nv --bind /pathToLicense/.license,/home/user/my_mri_data/ \
+singularity run --nv --bind /pathToLicense/.license,../my_mri_data/ \
 				 ./Singularity/fastsurfer.sif \
-				 --t1 /home/user/my_mri_data/subject10/orig.mgz \
+				 --t1 ..my_mri_data/subject10/orig.mgz \
 				 --sid subject10 \
-				 --sd /home/user/my_fastsurfer_analisis/ \
+				 --sd ../my_fastsurfer_analisis/ \
 				 --parallel
 ```

 NOTE: As default Singularity only binds the directories $HOME , /tmp , /proc , /sys , /dev, and $PWD.
 If your license or data is outside of this directories you will need to bind them with __--bind__.
 See the example below.
+You can also bind a location for the output if you want to save your outputs outside of the default binded directories.

 We assume that our data and our licens is outside of he default directories.
 So we need to bind the locations first.
 In this case we are binding the license and the data to our container.